hackclub/hackclub/workshops/seven_segment_display/README.md

 }
 ```

-Now you will find a random number being displayed whenever you press the push button(i.e., rolling a dice).
+Now you will find a random number being displayed whenever you press the push button(i.e., rolling a die).
 That's it for this workshop.
 Enjoy your next board game.

 ![enjoy](https://cloud-6vthzzaru.vercel.app/2enjoy.gif)